RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-07/creating-add-to-cart-page.md

 ## Introduction

-In this lab, you will create a new modal page to add or edit existing items in the Shopping Cart.
+In this lab, you create a new modal page to add or edit existing items in the Shopping Cart.

 Once you have finished the workshop and updated all the products as described in the steps, your page will look like the following image:
 ![](./images/creating-ac.png " ")